-A 2013 study found that papaya leaf extract significantly increased platelet counts in animals.
+A 2013 found that papaya leaf extract significantly increased platelet counts in animals.
 While more research is needed to test its effect on humans, it won’t cause any problems as long as you don’t take more than the recommended dose.

 You can find papaya leaf extract in pill form in many health food stores or on Amazon.
 For patients with Dengue Fever another study reported that papaya leaf juice was associated with an accelerated rate of increase of platelet count.

 Colostrum is the first substance that a baby cow receives from its mother.
 It’s also becoming a common dietary supplement.

 While there isn’t much research about its benefits, an informal study done by the Platelet Disorder Support Association suggests that some people reported beneficial effects on their platelet count after taking it.

-A 2017 study identified elements of colostrum that contained proteins involved in platelet activation as well as immune responses.
+A 2017 identified elements of colostrum that contained proteins involved in platelet activation as well as immune responses.

 Chlorophyll is a green pigment that allows plants to absorb light from the sun.
 Some people with thrombocytopenia report that taking a chlorophyll supplement helps to relieve symptoms, such as fatigue.
 However, no clinical studies have evaluated its effectiveness.

 Your body naturally produces melatonin, but you can also find it in liquid form, a tablet, or lotions in many health food stores.

-While it’s often used to improve sleep, it’s also been found to increase platelet levels.
+While it’s often used to improve sleep, it’s also to increase platelet levels.
 However, the study that established this connection was very small, so more research is needed to fully understand its effect on platelet counts.